MarineBauerle/fashion_website_reviews/README.md

 ### 5. Analysis & Conclusions

-From the sentiment analysis, one can draw conclusions about:
+From the sentiment analysis, one can conclude about:

-- Overall customer satisfaction levels for Amazon fashion products.
+- Overall customer satisfaction levels for the website's fashion products.
 - Specific product categories or brands that might require improvements.
 - Trends in customer sentiments over time or across different product launches.

 ## Dataset

-You can access the dataset used in this project [Amazon Review Data](https://nijianmo.github.io/amazon/index.html)
+You can access the dataset used in this project [Fashion Review Data](https://nijianmo.github.io/amazon/index.html)

 In this project, I have used the subset named 'Amazon fashion'.